Skip to main content

 Live GPS tracking

-• Where the driver is right now
+• Where the driver is at the moment

 • Which stops they’ve completed (shown in green)